paulwinex/namedpath/README.md

 ## PathName

-This is a module which can helps you to configure folder structure with patterns.
-No more absolute paths, no more hard coding.
-With `pathname` you can use paths via names with variables context!
+This is a module which can helps you to configure folder structure with named patterns.
+No more absolute paths in scripts, no more hard coding.
+With `pathname` you can generate paths via names with variables context!

 ```python
 import pathname